What’s the Alternative Minimum Tax (AMT), and When Will You Have to Pay it?

 The alternative minimum tax (AMT) is another way to calculate a high-income earner’s tax bill.
-Let’s take a closer look at when an AMT is triggered, the intricacies of this method, and, most importantly, how to determine whether you need to pay it.
+Let’s take a closer look at when an AMT is triggered, the intricacies of this method, and, most importantly, how to determine whether you need to pay.

 What is the AMT?